 So, here I am on the 9th of November 2016 speaking about how things may change for UK citizens when the UK leaves the EU.
 Clearly I can only make a series of educated guesses, as at this stage the government is keeping its cards very close to its chest as to what it intends to attempt to negotiate, the UK parliament may have an important say in any event, and we certainly have no idea of how the EU will respond or what the final position will be.
 That said, what I can do is to look at what is likely to be the most extreme change in each aspect of life for those who either live in Spain currently, or who are hoping to live here.

-Whether you’re looking at buying and selling property in Spain, or your continued ownership of property here, inheriting property located in Spain, or moving to Spain to live, whether to work or to retire, it’s likely that whatever “Brexit” finally looks like there’ll be consequences to grapple with.
+Whether you’re looking at selling property, buying property in spain after brexit, or your continued ownership of property here, inheriting property located in Spain, or moving to Spain to live, whether to work or to retire, it’s likely that whatever “Brexit” finally looks like there’ll be consequences to grapple with.
 In this series of videos I’ll be taking you through the current position, as well as what I consider to be the worst-case scenario in respect of each of these areas.

 This video will focus on the legal basis on which you spend time in Spain, whether with a right to work here (on a self-employed basis) or without a right to work here (as a retiree for example).
 It is also relevant to anyone wanting to live and work in Spain who’s currently not a national of an EU member state at all.
 The Brexit vote has left the possibility of moving to Spain up in the air for many.
 As well as all the other issues to be considered, UK citizens now need to think carefully about whether and to what extent their right to spend time in Spain will be affected, whether for holidays, or for living here without working, such as in retirement for example, or as a base from which to run a business, either an existing business that can be run from wherever there’s a broadband connection, or perhaps they intend to start a business in Spain.